Fancy a break in Cornwall in September?

 If music be the food of love…

 Cornwall’s burgeoning festival scene has gone from strength to strength over the last few years.
-There’s a whole host of events happening throughout Cornwall in September, including the ever-popular Looe Music Festival (23-25 September 2016) which features big names such as Wilko Johnston, Bryan Ferry, Fun Lovin’ Criminals and Seth Lakeman and many more…
+There’s a whole host of events happening throughout Cornwall in September, including the ever-popular Looe Music Festival (29th September – 1st October 2017) which features big names such as Jesus and Mary Chain, Lulu, Happy Mondays and great locals acts such as William the Conqueror, People’s String Foundation and Dalla, plus many more…

-Little Orchard Cider and Music Festival is a laid-back affair at Healey’s Cider Farm (9-11 September 2016).
-There’s a great line up this year including local bands and up-and-coming artists alongside headliners Reef and Land of the Giants.
+Little Orchard Cider and Music Festival is a laid-back affair at Healey’s Cider Farm (8th -10th September 2017).
+There’s always a great line up including local bands and up-and-coming artists..

 For more events in Cornwall during September, take a look at Visit Cornwall’s What’s On guide.